 The TECs Board is responsible for all commercial decisions, legal agreements and financial commitments.
 As a Community Benefit Society the Board will also take advice and views from its supporters, Stakeholders and Members in its decision making process.

 Installers and service providers used by TECs are equally important.
-This is why we are establishing a list preferred local providers that share in our vision and way of working within the community.
+This is why we maintain a list preferred local providers that share in our vision and way of working within the community.

 More information on how TECs works can be found in our Publicity & Marketing Strategy available as part of our published Documents.